jmonlong/PopSV/README.md

 **Warning: PopSV package is still in active development.**

+The most recent version can be found on `forPaper` branch.

 ### Installation
 To install the latest development version: `devtools::install_github("jmonlong/PopSV")`.
 This requires `devtools` package (more information [here](https://github.com/hadley/devtools)) which can be easily installed with `install.packages("devtools")`.